silv3rr/glftpd-webui/README.md

 - i want to add a new button to run a command
     - sure, good luck with that :P ...
-    - ok.. ok. to get you started: edit main html template and {docker,local}_commands.php
+    - ok, ok. to get you started: edit main html template and {docker,local}_commands.php

 -  why is this using docker / stupid php / not react / todays js framework / not properly written OOP code
     - coz of ur mom